01 of 07

 If you're planning to just stay for less than a year, the Long-Stay Visitor Visa Extension (LSVVE) program permits you to extend your tourist visa by up to six months;

-and the Special Resident Retiree's Visa (SRRV) permits baby-boomer visitors to stay indefinitely, with multiple entry and exit rights and incentives for setting up a business in the country.
+The Special Resident Retiree's Visa (SRRV) permits baby-boomer visitors to stay indefinitely, with multiple entry and exit rights and incentives for setting up a business in the country.